reevafaisal/Portfolio/README.md

 ### Travelling Salesman Problem
 #### [Project Info]() | 06/2024
-- Applied branch and bound algorithm to solve TSP problem for complete weighted graph, used MST to get the lower bound for remaining cost, and explored various heuristic approaches to achieve a nearly-optimal solution.
+- Applied branch and bound algorithm to solve TSP problem for complete weighted graph, used MST to get the lower bound for remaining cost, and explored various heuristic approaches to achieve a nearly-optimal solution, for EECS 281.
 - To find the optimal tour, we started with our nearly optimal solution and then employed the brute-force method of exhaustive enumeration to achieve the optimal path while being time efficient.

 Technologies: C++